Highly Sensitive Parent: 5 Tips for Self-Care

 Written by Amy Nasamran, PhD

-Earlier this month, I wrote about highly sensitive children.
+In an earlier blog, I wrote about highly sensitive children.
 If you read it, you might’ve picked up on some similarities between your child and yourself.
 You might now be wondering, am I a highly sensitive parent?

 A highly sensitive person, or HSP for short, has unique strengths and needs.
 I shared about some strategies to meet those needs in children.
 But it’s also important to consider whether your own needs are being met as a parent — especially if you’re a HSP!